All Products

 image

-After an extension point event is triggered, the associated process enters the Checking state and waits for a result from the extension's callback API.
-DataWorks then decides whether to block the process based on the result.
+After an extension point event is triggered, the associated process enters the Checking state and waits for the callback result.
+DataWorks then decides whether to block the process based on that result.

 Step 1: Configure extension dependencies